Rhondda Cynon Taf

-Rhondda Cynon Taf (/cy/; RCT; also spelt as Rhondda Cynon Taff) is a county borough in the south-east of Wales.
+Rhondda Cynon Taf (/cy/; RhCT; also spelt as Rhondda Cynon Taff) is a county borough in the south-east of Wales.
 It consists of five valleys: the Rhondda Fawr, Rhondda Fach, Cynon, Taff (Taf) and Ely valleys, plus several towns and villages away from the valleys.

 Results from the 2011 census showed 19.1% of its 234,410 residents self-identified as having some ability in the use of the Welsh language.
 The county borough borders Merthyr Tydfil County Borough and Caerphilly County Borough to the east, Cardiff and the Vale of Glamorgan to the south, Bridgend County Borough and Neath Port Talbot to the west and Powys to the north.
-Its principal towns are - Aberdare, Llantrisant with Talbot Green and Pontypridd, with other key settlements/towns being - Maerdy, Ferndale, Hirwaun, Llanharan, Mountain Ash, Porth, Tonypandy, Tonyrefail and Treorchy.
+Its principal towns are - Aberdare, Llantrisant with Talbot Green and Pontypridd, with other key settlements/towns being - Pontyclun,Maerdy, Ferndale, Hirwaun, Llanharan, Mountain Ash, Porth, Tonypandy, Tonyrefail and Treorchy.

 The most populous individual town in Rhondda Cynon Taf is Aberdare (Aberdâr) with a population of 39,550 (2011), followed by Pontypridd with 32,694 (2011).
 The largest built-up area as defined by the Office for National Statistics is the Tonypandy built-up area, with a population of 62,545 (2011), which covers much of the Rhondda valley.
 The National Eisteddfod was held in Pontypridd, Rhondda Cynon Taf in 2024, postponed twice from 2022.

 History

 The county borough was formed on 1 April 1996 under the Local Government (Wales) Act 1994, by the merger of the former Mid Glamorgan districts of Rhondda, Cynon Valley and Taff-Ely (with the exceptions of Creigiau and Pentyrch, which were added to Cardiff).
 Its name reflects all these, and thus also the rivers Rhondda, Cynon and Taff.
-Pontypridd, a University and Market Town, is the principal town of Rhondda Cynon Taf; situated 12 mi north of the capital city of Cardiff.
-Pontypridd is often abbreviated “Ponty” by local residents.
+Pontypridd, a university and market town, is the principal town of Rhondda Cynon Taf; situated 12 mi north of the capital city of Cardiff.
+Pontypridd is often abbreviated Ponty by local residents.

 The new county borough was described in the 1994 Act with different spellings in English and Welsh: Rhondda Cynon Taff (English) / Rhondda Cynon Taf (Welsh).
 In 1999, the council officially changed the borough's English language name to Rhondda Cynon Taf, allowing the same spelling to be used in both languages.

 Some of Wales' most notorious unsolved murders occurred in Rhondda Cynon Taf in 1993, the murders of Harry and Megan Tooze in Llanharry.